 When Major Darcy shows up at the Baker Street office the next working day, Elizabeth is flustered to know he will be working there for the foreseeable future.
 The two clash constantly, even as her sister and his friend show signs of falling quickly in love.
-Elizabeth is thrown as to her thoughts about William when he helps gets her underage sister home from a club after Lydia snuck out.
+Elizabeth doesn’t know what to think when William helps get her underage sister home from a club after Lydia snuck out.

 William Darcy is a man caught between worlds.
 His father is English, but his mother is Greek.
-Since the outbreak of war, he has fought the Nazi scum in Greece on the Aegean peninsula during the retreat in 1940 before spending time with the Greek exiles in Egypt.
+He fought the Nazi scum in Greece on the Aegean peninsula during the retreat in 1940 before spending time with the Greek exiles in Egypt.
 Then he traveled to America to work on training programs as a liaison.
-But now he’s back in England.
+But now, he’s back in England.

-Around them, the war rages while the Baker Street team carries on living like there is no tomorrow.
+Around the couple, the war rages while the Baker Street team carries on living like there is no tomorrow.
 Missions are planned.
 People are trained.
 Men and women are deployed, often never to be seen again.

 © 2021 Anne Morris